 WHAT DIFFERENCE HAS BABYWEARING MADE TO YOU AND THE MUMS YOU WALK WITH?

 Babywearing means we can be more adventurous with the terrain, giving a more powerful, strengthening and toning workout as we walk up and down dale.
-If we’re using buggies we either get stuck in the mud or have to stick to more even terrain.
+If we’re using buggies we either get stuck in the mud or have to stick to the more even terrain.

-Of course the weight of the babies and toddlers in a carrier means additional calories are burnt and we build extra strength and muscle tone.
+Of course, the weight of the babies and toddlers in a carrier means additional calories are burnt and we build extra strength and muscle tone.
 We’ve had a few walks with steep inclines, and we really feel the difference in our cores.
 It’s a good feeling!

 WHAT’S YOUR BABY CARRIER OF CHOICE?